matthewbdaly/rabbitrabbitrabbit/README.md

 RabbitRabbitRabbit
 ------------------

-A simple real-time web-based guestbook built using Node.js
+A simple real-time web-based guestbook built using Node.js.
+Requires MongoDB for storing the data.